snakemode/tamagotrain/README.md

 The game is split into two parts - the simulation, which runs in `ticks`, and the `ui` which runs at 30 frames per second.

 The timer that calls our `tick` function is commonly called `the game loop` in game programming.
-The loop that draws to the screen, is frequently referred to as the `render loop`
+The loop that draws to the screen, is frequently referred to as the `render loop`.

+Having the two things run independently of one another prevents us tying the game logic to our frame rate.

 ## Game.js